 Dr. Miller decided to look into CBD as a treatment.
 CBD was able to not only treat his pain, it also allowed him to wean off the harmful opiates.
 He recommends a high CBD, low THC form of CBD medication.
 Twice a day, he ingested 20 milligrams of CBD edibles.

 Drug addiction is an epidemic.
 It spares no one.
 Not doctors, not saints.

 It has ripped families apart.
 Young people with promising careers have died from overdoses.
 A quick look at the news will show anyone the ills these opiates gave our society.

 Thanks to CBD and the many wonders of medical cannabis, anyone can recover from their opiate addiction.

 Don’t be a statistic.
 Don’t allow a loved one to go through this illness alone.

 We’re here to help.
 Learn more about the many wonders CBD can give sufferers.
-Find one of our clinics near you by visiting our site and learn more about the benefits and risks involved.
+Find one of our clinics near you by visiting our site and learn more about the potential drawbacks of using methadone.

 We’ve got a wealth of information on detox, methadone, and opioid addiction.
 Check out our articles or contact us at (855) 976-2092 to find help in your home state.